ansible07/Orbital/Setting.md

 about the continuity of Self when the mind is no longer running on its original hardware (more on this later).

-The Machines have started converting Mercury into solar-power computers.
-However, they aren't completely happy with this, despite the high solar flux, the planet's composition is not ideal for their purposes (too much iron).
-They really want Venus too.
+The Machines have started reconstructing Mercury into solar-power computers (computronium) and experimental physics equipment.
+They want more matter soon to continue their expansion.

+At the dawn of the Machine Age, a Grand Compromise was reached.
+The Machines would have free reign over Mercury.
+The Moon and Mars would be settled by humans as they saw fit.
+Venus and the gas giants are currently off-limits for settlement, only jointly run scientific exploration is allowed.
+There was planned to be further negotiation about the settlement later.

 The main conflict of the story (what there is of it) revolves around the idea that there isn't much science and engineering talent left on